wp-plugins/upvote-downvote-vote-with-a-tweet/readme.txt

 **&lt;div&gt; custom style**

-Anything you enter in this pox will appear in the style tag of the div. e.g. "padding-bottom:20px;" If you exclude the div element then this will have no effect.
+Anything you enter in this box will appear in the style tag of the div. e.g. "padding-bottom:20px;" If you exclude the div element then this will have no effect.

 **&lt;img&gt; custom style**